simonepri/geojson-geometries-lookup/README.md

 > ⚡️ Fast geometry in geometry lookup for large GeoJSONs.

 With this package you can perform the following operations (and more) on a given GeoJSON.
-* Given a Point get all the Points intersecting it in the GeoJSON inheriting properties.
+* Given a Point get all the Points in the GeoJSON that intersects it.
-* Given a Point get all the Lines intersecting it in the GeoJSON inheriting properties.
+* Given a Point get all the Lines in the GeoJSON that intersects it.
-* Given a Point get all the Polygons containing it in the GeoJSON inheriting properties.
+* Given a Point get all the Polygons in the GeoJSON that contains it.
-* Given a Line get all the Lines containing it in the GeoJSON inheriting properties.
+* Given a Line get all the Lines in the GeoJSON that contains it.
-* Given a Polygon get all the Lines containing it in the GeoJSON inheriting properties.
+* Given a Line get all the Polygons in the GeoJSON that contains it.
-* Given a Polygon get all the Polygons containing it in the GeoJSON inheriting properties.
+* Given a Polygon get all the Polygons in the GeoJSON that contains it.

 ## Install
 ```bash